 However, for those wondering what yarn I used, here is my colour choice:

-- Yarn: Bernat Premium
+- Colour B: Bernat Premium – Navy

 Pin this Striped Granny Square – HERE!